-Thus the LORD used to speak to Moses face to face, just as a man speaks to his friend. – Exodus 33:11
+The LORD used to speak to Moses face to face, as a man speaks to his friend. – Exodus 33:11

-Deuteronomy 34:10 Since that time no prophet has risen in Israel like Moses, whom the LORD knew face to face,
+Deuteronomy 34:10 There has never been another prophet in Israel like Moses, whom the LORD knew face to face.

-1 Thus says the LORD, your Creator, O Jacob, And He who formed you, O Israel, “Do not fear, for I have redeemed you; I have called you by name; you are Mine!”
+1 But now, O Jacob, listen to the LORD who created you.
+O Israel, the one who formed you says, “Do not be afraid, for I have ransomed you.
+I have called you by name; you are mine.”

 3 “For I am the LORD your God, The Holy One of Israel, your Savior . . ..”